Beware Of The Most Surging Cervical Cancer Now

 Cervical cancer is a common cancer that affects women, especially in their reproductive years.
 The recommended ways to prevent cervical cancer are to have regular Pap smears, use condoms and practice safe sex, and not smoking.

 A cervical cancer screening test is a test to detect abnormalities in the cervix that may be cancerous.
 Women should be screened every 3 years, or earlier if they have any symptoms of cervical cancer.
 The test is usually performed with a speculum and a colposcope.
 It is important to have a Pap test in addition to the cervical cancer screening, to check for precancerous lesions.
-Women should also have a pelvic exam every year, or earlier if they have any symptoms.

 How i knew i had cervical cancer?

-The doctors had said it was just a virus, but my body was acting strangely.
 I had a fever, and I couldn't stop shaking.
 When I finally told the doctor what I was experiencing, she sent me to the emergency room.
 There I had to be examined by a specialist, who confirmed that I had a tumor in my cervix.

 What is HPV?